 If you have been following our cyber-resilience blog series, it may come as no surprise that yet another cybersecurity attack is making national headlines.
 On May 7, 2021, cybercriminals managed to breach Colonial Pipeline’s systems with a ransomware attack, halting 5,500 miles of pipeline carrying refined gasoline and jet fuel from Texas up the East Coast to New York.
 The pipeline carries 45 percent of the East Coast’s fuel supply, leaving consumers scrambling to obtain fuel over the six days of the shutdown.
 The shutdown was Colonial Pipeline’s effort to help minimize the impact of the breach, and lucky for us, they were able to rectify the situation and restart the pipeline within a week.
 However, that week caused significant damage and left us with questions about the security of our energy infrastructure.

 As mentioned in the first blog post of our cyber-resilience series, determined hackers can eventually get into your systems no matter the size of your business.
 Even with the resources of a larger company like Colonial Pipeline, hackers infiltrated and caused harm.
 With this in mind, small- and medium-sized businesses (SMBs) must remain vigilant when it comes to cybersecurity as they remain an attractive target to cybercriminals.
 To increase cyber-resilience, we recommend implementing deterrence-based/preventative controls.
-As a reminder, our first two blog posts in this series cover these deterrence-based tactics, and our final post will provide strategies to reduce the impact of a cybersecurity breach.
 Our initial blog post focused primarily on email security, but there are other pieces of the cybersecurity armor that you should have in place to increase your cyber-vigilance.
 Let’s start with patching.

 There is no excuse not to patch servers and user endpoints on a defined and consistent cadence.
 It is a critical part of your cyber-vigilance armor and could decimate your environment and ability to conduct business if not put in place.
 As an example, if your company is heavily dependent on business during the holidays, and you want to disable patching (to ensure systems are in a known, steady state) – it’s a good bet that the bad guys are thinking the same thing and will potentially take advantage of the opportunity.